StormKing777/StormKing777/README.md

 * **DevOps Pipeline:** Managed via **Jenkins** for CI/CD, with applications containerized using **Docker** and orchestrated by **Kubernetes**.
 * **Observability:** Integrated **Prometheus** and **Grafana** to monitor cluster health and application metrics in real-time.

-### 🎮 [Indy Game Name] - Logic-Driven Browser Experience
+### 🎮 [Indy Game Name] - Still Loading...🤫🤫🤫
-*An independent game title exploring complex state management and interactive physics.*
+*An independent game exploring complex state management and interactive physics.*

 * **Engine:** Developed using **Vanilla TypeScript** to maximize performance and browser compatibility.
 * **Data Persistence:** Implemented **SQL** for secure player data storage, retrieval, and progress tracking.